pwelagedara/swagger-mod/README.md

 ## License

-The Project is under MIT License.
+The Project is under [MIT][mit] License.
 Internet is free.
 Use the code anyway you like.

 Sample swagger document `swagger.json` is under [Apache 2.0 License][apache2].